 If your engagement ring is a warmer hue of gold, choose platinum or white gold for a contrasting wedding band.
 Brides want a more affordable alternative to platinum may also choose palladium instead.

 Some wedding sets also may feature triple hues of gold—white, yellow and rose.
 This magnificent metal trifecta works best when the white gold is sandwiched between the warmer hues, such as a rose and white engagement ring (like the one pictured below) with a gold wedding band.

 Some women like a small, plain band that slides in next to the more prominent—and more expensive—engagement ring design, but the wedding band is a symbol of the vows of marriage and deserves to be seen!

 A great reason to mix metals is so that you can subtly call attention to the band and match your partner’s ring, as well.

 A women’s wedding ring that features mixed metals in the same band is also a great option, offering a stylistic link between both your engagement ring and your partner’s ring.
 If you’re looking for a more subtle match, choose a warm-colored gold (yellow or rose) as your primary metal and add touches of white gold or platinum.
 Use the same metal in two different purities, such as 14k white gold and 24k white gold or cobalt and silver, for a very slight but stylish difference in color.
 Or start with a white or silver ring and add yellow or rose gold accents to get a bold look that really pops!
-A great example of this is matching fingerprint wedding bands, which use mixed metals to create a beautiful shared heart symbol on your rings using your fingers:
+A great example of this is matching heart diamond rings, which mix metals and fingerprint patterns to create a beautiful and symbolic wedding set:

 Metal Ring Detailing